Patrick Reinsborough

-Patrick Reinsborough (born 1972) is an American writer, activist, social change theorist and practitioner.
+Patrick Reinsborough (born 1972) is an American activist, writer, social change theorist and practitioner.
 He is the co-author of Re:Imagining Change: How to Use Story-based Strategy to Win Campaigns, Build Movements and Change the World (PM Press, 2010/2017) and contributor to social movement anthologies including Globalize Liberation: How to Uproot the System and Build a Better World (City Lights, 2004) and Beautiful Trouble: A Toolbox for Revolution (OR Books, 2012).